arrafmousa/CDMS/README.md

 ## Files

+- `models/retriever.py`: Contains the `SearchableRequirements` class for searching and retrieving requirements and SMILES.
+- `models/test_sample.py`: Contains the `TestSample` class for handling test samples.
+- `experiments/20chi-sumary.py`: Script for extracting statistics and validating model outputs.
 - `run_simulation.py`: Main script to run the simulation and validate the generated SMILES formulas.
-- `models/retriever.py`: Contains the `SearchableRequirements` class for searching and retrieving requirements and SMILES, used for MolReGPT implemetnation.
-- `models/test_sample.py`: Contains the DTO `TestSample` class for handling test samples.
-- `experiments/20chi-sumary.py`: Script for extracting statistics and validating model outputs.
+- `TextGen` and `StructuredGen` directories: Contain `.dill` datasets that include recursive inspectors per hierarchical level.
+These datasets are to be loaded using the `dill` library as they are unshippable in text format.

 ## Contributing